Ayaan-Hashmi/Ayaan-Hashmi/README.md

 Currently exploring artificial intelligence, software engineering, computer vision, data systems, and product development.

-Outside of academics, I enjoy building projects, experimenting with new technologies, participating in hackathons, and turning ideas into things people can actually use.
+I enjoy building projects, experimenting with new technologies, participating in hackathons, and turning ideas into things people can actually use.

 ## Currently

-- Learning more about AI and intelligent systems
+• Building computer vision and AI-powered applications
-- Exploring computer vision and XR
+• Exploring machine learning, intelligent systems, and product development
-- Building side projects
+• Working on side projects that solve practical problems
-- Improving as a developer and problem solver
+• Learning through building, experimentation, and iteration

 ## Tech Stack